iupui-soic/dhis2-android-trackercapture/README.md

 - Password: district

 # Initialize the submodules
-To initialize the SDK as a submodule, from the command line you can run:
+To initialize the SDK as a submodule, from the command line you can clone as:

-- git submodule init
+`git clone --recursive`

+or run

-- git submodule update
+`git submodule update --init` on existing local repository

-To unininitialize and clean submodules, run git submodule deinit --all
+To unininitialize and clean submodules, run `git submodule deinit --all`

 # How to Download and Set up in Android Studio
 Stepwise explanation on how to set it up: https://docs.google.com/document/d/141uX2IKA7NRouaYDAPUhJu29WRmiw7UxwNtXSj_iOVA/edit?usp=sharing